Strawberry Cookies with Strawberry Royal Icing

 Add eggs and vanilla to the large bowl, scraping as needed, until just combined.

 Scoop batter into 30 portions (about 2 tablespoons) and roll into balls and place on the prepared baking sheet about 2 inches apart, 10 per tray.
+Press down halfway.

 Bake in preheated oven, 1 tray at a time, until golden on the edges, about 10 minutes.

-Remove from oven and using a 4-inch cookie cutter, place it over the cookie and swirl it around to create a round shape.
 Cool for 5 minutes, then place on a cookie rack to cool completely, about 10 minutes.

 Meanwhile, make Strawberry Royal Icing.
 Adjust to the desired consistency of the royal icing by adding 1 teaspoon water at a time.